Henry Hildebrandt: Child abuse controversy

 In 2001, Hildebrandt and his congregation were thrust into the national limelight due to a clash between a family in the congregation and the local Children's Aid Society over the physical discipline of children.
 Several children were seized from a home among Hildebrandt's congregation, as they were disciplining their children using straps and sticks.
-Also of concern for child welfare authorities was the fact the church prohibited families from taking sick children to medical doctors.
+Also of concern for child welfare authorities was that the church prohibited families from taking sick children to medical doctors.
 Hildebrandt defended the family, claiming their discipline methods were advocated by his church, were based on their "biblically-held convictions", and did not constitute abuse.
 Following the incident, more than 100 members of his congregation fled to the United States and Mexico over fears the government would "restrict their freedoms" to hit their children using straps and sticks.
-Hildebrandt was criminally charged after he "publicly identified a child who is part of a child welfare proceeding," which is illegal in Ontario.
+Hildebrandt was criminally charged after he "publicly identified a child who is part of a child welfare proceeding", which is illegal in Ontario.